privy-io/create-react-app/README.md

 Then, in `src/index.js`, on line 12, update the `appId` within the `PrivyProvider` to be your Privy app ID.

+## Building locally:

-Lastly, run this project with the command `npm run start`.
-You can now visit http://localhost:3000 in your browser to play around!
+In your project directory, run `npm run start`.
+You can now visit http://localhost:3000 to see the site and login with Privy!

 ## Check out:
 - `src/index.js` for how to wrap your React components with the `PrivyProvider` and how to pass in your Privy `appId`